 There’s a new Fixer Upper episode about it… “Breaking New Ground”.
 I watched it a couple months before my trip and got soooo excited!!

-There’s 6 new boutique cottage shops.
+There are 6 new boutique cottage shops.
 They remind me of the little shops in coastal New England towns…I felt right at home!

 All the planters around the grounds are filled with white flowers.